bugsnag/bugsnag-cli/README.md

 wget -qO- https://raw.githubusercontent.com/bugsnag/bugsnag-cli/je/go-live-prep/install.sh | bash
 ```

-Running either of the above commands downloads a script and runs it.
-The script downloads the latest release to `/usr/local/bin`.
+Running either of the above commands downloads the installation script and runs it on your machine.
+The script downloads the latest release to the following location: `/usr/local/bin`.

 You can also find the latest binary on the Github [releases](https://github.com/bugsnag/bugsnag-cli/releases) page.

+---

 ## Usage